Limited time: Save up to 33% on every planView pricing

 What makes dictation software HIPAA compliant?

-HIPAA-compliant dictation software must meet five core requirements: a signed Business Associate Agreement (BAA) between the software vendor and the healthcare organization, end-to-end encryption of audio data (AES-256 at rest, TLS 1.2+ in transit), role-based access controls limiting who can access transcriptions, audit logging that tracks all access to Protected Health Information (PHI), and a guarantee that patient audio is not used for AI model training.
-On-device dictation tools that never transmit audio offer the strongest compliance posture because no PHI leaves the device.
+Strictly speaking, nothing does โ€” software is not compliant, practices are, and HHS does not certify products.
+What the rule requires of a tool handling PHI is five things: a signed Business Associate Agreement, encryption of patient data (AES-256 at rest, TLS 1.2+ in transit), role-based access controls limiting who can access transcriptions, audit logging that tracks all access to Protected Health Information, and a guarantee that patient audio is not used for AI model training.
+A tool that never transmits audio sidesteps the first requirement entirely, because a vendor that receives no PHI is not a business associate โ€” but that removes one party from your analysis rather than completing it.

 Is Apple Dictation HIPAA compliant?